-Origin of the Tangata Tiriti – Treaty People book
+Origin of the Tangata Tiriti – Treaty People programme

-The design of the Tangata Tiriti – Treaty People book was overseen by migrant community leaders, experienced Treaty educators, English language tutors and Māori elders.
+The development of the Tangata Tiriti – Treaty People book was overseen by migrant community leaders, experienced Treaty educators, English language tutors and Māori elders.

 The New Zealand Federation of Ethnic Councils, ESOL Home Tutors (now English Language Partners), Unitec, Waitakere Multicultural Society and Auckland Regional Migrant Services were involved in trials of the learning activities.